September 14th was my last chemotherapy session. I’ve been doing this since May, and it’s been a long haul. This is an update post.

-I am taken to a ward and handed over to the staff there.
+I am taken to an intensive care ward and handed over to the staff there.
 It has people with a variety of issues, all of them at least a bit serious.
 The staff are friendly and caring, and they show real respect for all the patients.

 This ward was my world for a few days.
 The CT scan that everyone’s waiting for was originally supposed to be at a different hospital, but it was rearranged so I could have it where I was instead.
 That was Thursday, and I was all set to go home after the scan!
 Until… someone came back with preliminary scan findings and said they’d seen a clot in my lungs.

 I felt very little of this but, thanks to being pretty much 100% immobilised from Tuesday evening, combined with the effects of chemotherapy, I’d developed DVT – deep vein thrombosis – in my legs, and clots had travelled to my lungs.
 I had pulmonary emboli.
 That totally borked my chances of going home that evening!
 And because I also had a very low blood platelet count (thanks again, chemo) I had to have a transfusion before I could have treatment for the clots themselves.

 On Friday morning a blood test gave me a cautious thumbs up so I started injections to tackle the clot issue, and I also moved to the chemo specialist ward.
 That’s nicer and relatively quiet.

 Now it’s Monday afternoon.
 I’m being discharged today but I’ll have six months of injections to give myself before I’ll be considered out of those particular clot woods.

 So what was up with me when I went in?
 I’ve now been told: urinary sepsis.
 If I had tried to sleep through it on Tuesday night I probably wouldn’t be around to type this.
 Kids, do NOT mess with sepsis!